Dashboard

 Stream Statistics:

-Click the chart icon (top-right of video) when streaming to view real-time statistics:
+Click the stats button when streaming to view real-time statistics:

 | Stat | Description |